insani-org/onscripter-insani/README.md

 ## Changelog
 *For more detailed release notes, please go [here](https://github.com/insani-org/onscripter-insani/releases).*

+### 20230523 "FC01"
+#### All
+- Fixed an error by which every other letter was skipped when at a choice point or other system string
+- Version string updated to 20230523 "FC01"
+#### Arch
+- Updated Makefile to allow proper compilation on Arch
+- **Highly** experimental static Makefile; it likely will not work for you
+#### macOS
+- Starting with this release, **all binaries are Universal binaries, capable of running on both Intel and Apple Silicon Macs**
+  - This system requires MacPorts rather than Homebrew
+  - These binaries require macOS 11 "Big Sur" or above as a result
+- ```makedist.MacOSX.sh``` updated to 20230501 "FC01"

 ### 20230501 "élf"
 #### All
 - Integrated harfbuzz for accuracy of glyph shaping and kerning